iampramodyadav/load-path-visual/README.md

 1. **Adding Nodes**
    - Click the "Add Node" button to create a new node
    - Nodes will appear with random colors and positions
+   - Each node has a unique ID that matches its name

 2. **Creating Connections**
    - Click on a source node
    - Click on a target node to create a connection
    - Connections are displayed with directional arrows
+   - Each connection has a unique ID for reliable tracking
+   - If a connection exists but isn't visible, clicking the same nodes will refresh it

 3. **Modifying Node Properties**
    - Select a node from the dropdown